david-fong/gemel/doc/design/core-goals/04-non-dramatic.md

 ### Inheritance

-Use delegation like Kotlin and automatically prompt for and display disambiguation information when inherited members have similar signatures.
+Do something similar to delegation in Kotlin and automatically prompt for and display disambiguation information when inherited members have similar signatures.

+Explore possibilities for providing more ergonomic assignment between similarly shaped objects.

 ## Provide Grammar and Analysis Tooling for Declaration Dependency Control